 Start Year Year when data collection began.

-Data availability Where the data can be found (DOI or link to data center).
+Data availability Link to where the data can be found (DOI or link to data center).

-Monitoring Indicates whether the data collection is part of the institution’s monitoring activities in Ny-Ålesund.
-According to NySMAC, monitoring should meet three criteria: i) Time Series Length – Typically more than five years.
-Shorter series may also qualify if the data are particularly valuable and there is an intention to continue collection. ii) Quality and Standards – Data must meet high-quality standards, follow consistent and well-documented methodologies, and preferably comply with international standards.
-A defined data collection protocol is required. iii) Open Access – Data should be openly accessible in standard formats and made available in a timely manner for reuse by the wider research community.
+Monitoring Indicates whether the point of measurement is being used for data collection that is part of the owner institution’s monitoring activities in Ny-Ålesund.
+NySMAC members have agreed that in order for a time series to be defined as monitoring, the data collection should meet three criteria: i) Time Series Length – Typically more than five years.
+Shorter series may also qualify if the data are particularly valuable or if there is an intention to continue collection beyond five years. ii) Quality and Standards – Data must meet high-quality standards, follow consistent and well-documented methodologies – preferably in compliance with international standards – and a defined data collection protocol is required. iii) Open Access – Data should be openly accessible in standard formats and made available in a timely manner for reuse by the wider research community.

-Part of Network Specifies whether the data are part of a national or international network or system.
+Part of Network Specifies whether the data is part of a national or international network or system.
 If yes, which one.

 RiS ID Unique identifier of the project associated with the data collection, as listed in the Research in Svalbard portal.

-Object ID Unique identifier of the object.
+Object ID Unique identifier to the Point of Measurement.
 Additional metadata can be found in Svalbardkartet.

 Did you find what you were looking for?